kapouer/express-dom/README.md

 A phase is skipped if it has no registered plugins.

-The 'idle' event is emitted on the `page` after DOMContentLoaded, and after requests have settled.
+The 'idle' event is emitted on the `page` instance after DOMContentLoaded, and after requests have settled and custom or default tracker has resolved.

-If phase setting `track` is true, the idle event also waits for async operations:

-- loading of script/link nodes
-- DOMContentLoaded listeners
-- fetch, xhr calls
-- timeouts
-- animation frame requests
-- microtasks

-The listeners of that event are themselves run serially.
+The listeners of the 'idle' event can be asynchronous and are run serially.

-Other use cases might require a custom plugin to decide when page prerendering is finished.

 ## Options